NREL/T3CO/docs/installation.md

 ## Copying T3CO Demo Input Files <a name=copy-demo-inputs></a>
-The `t3co.resources` folder contains all the necessary input files needed for running T3CO.
-However, it sometimes is difficult to navigate to these files when installing.
+The `t3co.resources` module contains all the necessary input files needed for running T3CO.
+However, it is sometimes difficult to navigate to these files when installing.
 To help with this, run this command on the Command Line Interface.

 ```bash
 install_t3co_demo_inputs